jingjingyang0803/Simon-game-challenge/README.md

 ## **Description**

-The Simon Game is a memory skill game that challenges players to remember and replicate a sequence of colors and sounds.
+The Simon Game, a course project for course The Complete 2023 Web Development Bootcamp (AppBrewery), is a memory skill game that challenges players to remember and replicate a sequence of colors and sounds.
 This project is a web-based version of the classic electronic game of the same name.
 Each level increases in complexity, offering an engaging and fun way to test memory skills.

 ## **Technologies Used**